 However, the average retail salary in the East Midlands outstripped the region’s average salary by 7.5%, whereas the average retail salary in London represented a discount of -5.3% on the capital’s all-sector average salary.

 Ruth Jacobs, added: “It’s no surprise that London’s retail workers command a well-above-average salary – the capital is home to some of the world’s biggest, and most expensive, retailers, and those working for them are likely to be well compensated for their time.
 However, given the high cost of living in the capital many retail workers may decide that their salary will stretch further elsewhere in the UK, even if it’s somewhat lower in real terms.

 “While it’s fairly unrealistic to assume that retail workers from across the UK will suddenly relocate to the Midlands to benefit from the sizeable salary premium enjoyed by the sector there, workers may make small geographic moves to gain a larger salary.”

 Keeping up with the Joneses

-Besides establishing their employment value, users of the tool will be able establish how their tax payments get used and even how their salaries compare to celebrities.
-Those who are dissatisfied with the results can search the best-paid jobs in their area and browse new opportunities elsewhere in the UK.
+Besides establishing their employment value, users of the tool will be able to establish how their tax payments get used and even how their salaries compare to celebrities.
+Those who are dissatisfied with the results can search for the best-paid jobs in their area and browse new opportunities elsewhere in the UK.